 Applying the two-factor authentication procedure will also help you secure particularly sensitive information such as financial or identification data.
 A good example is a software that allows you to set the system to send a one-time code to a linked device that can only be opened by the user, and only if the correct login credentials are provided.

 The “assumed breach” model is currently the most reliable means.
-This model is based on the presumption that a user’s account has been compromised, so how do you protect your corporate data at this stage?
+This model is based on the presumption that a user’s account has been compromised, so how do you protect your corporate data from cyber threats at this stage?

 That’s when multi-layered security and limited access rights (role-based user access control) come into play.
 This will slow down cybercriminals, forcing them to spend time attempting to work around your defense system, while giving you extra time to locate and mitigate the breach at an early stage.